vvvv666/greenfield-docs/src/guide/greenfield-blockchain/modules/billing-and-payment.md

-default stream account and created payment accounts), the funds first go from the users' address accounts to a system account maintained by the Payment Module, although the fund size and other payment parameters will be recorded on the users' stream account, i.e. the StreamPayment record, in the Payment Module ledger.
+default stream account and created payment accounts), the funds first go from the users' address accounts to a system account maintained by the Payment Module, although the fund size and other payment parameters will be recorded on the users' stream account, i.e. the `StreamPayment` record, in the Payment Module ledger.
 When the payment is settled, the funds will go from the system account to SPs' address accounts according to their in-flow calculation.

-Every time users do the actions below, their StreamRecord will be updated:
+Every time users do the actions below, their `StreamRecord` will be updated:

-- Creating an object will create new streams to the SPs
+- Creating an object will create new streams to the SPs;

-- Deleting an object will delete associated streams to the SPs
+- Deleting an object will delete associated streams to the SPs;

-- Adjusting the read quota will create/delete/update the associated streams
+- Adjusting the read quota will create/delete/update the associated streams.

 ### Forced Settlement